JustinNielsen/startup/README.md

 **_Simon HTML_**
 I learned how to organize html elements effectivly using a header, main, and footer in the body of the html.
 I also learned how to organize a table with a header when setting up the scores page of the simon clone.

+**_Simon CSS_**
+I learned how to effectively use bootstrap and css in tandem to create an asthetically appealing website.
+I thought it was a bit repetitive to reimplement the header and footer for each page so I am looking forward to getting into more modular designs with react.
+I also learned more about the bootstrap fluid container.